jpfulton/blog/content/blog/2023-07-09-gatsby-og-images/index.md

 ---
 title: Adding Open Graph Images to a Gatsby Site
 date: 2023-07-09
 description: "The Open Graph Protocol specifies a series of tags that may be included in the header of an HTML document to describe its content.
 Among them are the og:image tag which is used to render images associated with a page in iMessage link previews, Twitter cards and previews on other platforms.
 Most Gatsby starters include several of these SEO tags but omit preview image support.
-This article describes an implementation to add them."
+This article describes an implementation to add them to a Gatsby website or blog."
 keywords: ["gatsbyjs", "open graph", "markdown", "blog", "seo"]
 openGraphImage: ../../../src/images/open-graph/gatsby.png
 ---